EnochRick/xeto/readme.md

 This repository is used to manage the source code for the standard libraries.

 # Update 9/5/204  [^1]
 Today I spent some time trying to get my updated `G36SingleZoneAhu` spec to pass `fitsExplain()` on a test skyspark model I developed that should pass.
-I think my model isn't done correctly as its not passing the fitsExplain() properly.
+I think my model isn't done correctly as it's not passing the fitsExplain() properly.
 So I am going further into the model's various points indicated in the axon errors (see below)

   `msg:"6 errors"`